 Will my package holiday be cancelled?

-Don’t rush into cancelling your package holiday, even if you’re worried your booking will be affected by the new hotel quarantine measures.
+We wouldn’t rush into cancelling your package holiday, beyond that date either, even if you’re worried your booking will be affected by hotel quarantine measures.
 You may have to pay to do so, whereas you’ll be entitled to a full refund if the holiday ends up being cancelled or significantly changed by the provider.

-Thomas Cook has already said that if there is a requirement for you to quarantine in a hotel on your return to the UK and this is in place two weeks before you travel, then it will allow you to amend your holiday with no charge, or cancel with a full refund.
+Thomas Cook said earlier this year that if there is a requirement for you to quarantine in a hotel on your return to the UK and this is in place two weeks before you travel, then it will allow you to amend your holiday with no charge, or cancel with a full refund.

-If you’ve already decided you don’t want to travel and don’t want to wait and see if the provider cancels it, your best bet is to try and amend or postpone the booking.
+If you’ve already decided you don’t want to travel past those dates and don’t want to wait and see if the provider cancels it, your best bet is to try and amend or postpone the booking.
 Many travel companies have introduced flexible booking policies as standard, waiving any fees usually payable.

 You can help make sure all travel companies follow the law on refunds by signing our petition.